uncomment the following lines to install these packages if required

 Standardised Tables for Analysis

 The package also contains functions to create standardised analysis datasets, these start with create_.
-These scripts use the prepare_domain() function multiple times to extract specific variables from the domains they reside in.
-The choice of which variables to include are based on subject matter expertise.
+These functions use the prepare_domain() function multiple times to extract specific variables from the domains they reside in.
+The choice of which variables to include are based on subject matter expertise, and we encourage suggestions to improve current tables or to design new tables.
 The purpose of these tables is to provide most of the key information for an analysis, such as the information typically presented in Table 1 of clinical trials.
 A key limitation is that these functions cannot address every need of researchers and neither would it be possible to make an all-encompassing solution due to the large variability in the dataset within and across diseases.
-However, these standardised tables do provide useful key information with minimal user input, ideal for those who are not experienced R or programming users.
+However, these standardised tables do provide useful key information with minimal user input, ideal for those who are not experienced programming users.

 create_participant_table(dm_domain = DM_RPTESTB,